aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 ### What is AWS Service Catalog?
 AWS Service Catalog allows organizations to create and manage catalogs of IT services that are approved for use on AWS.
 These IT services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
 AWS Service Catalog allows you to centrally manage commonly deployed IT services, and helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.

+### What is ServiceNow?
+ServiceNow is an enterprise service management platform that places a service oriented lens on the activities, tasks, and processes that make up day to day work life to enable a modern work environment.
+ServiceNow has a Service Catalog, which is a self-service application that end users can use to order IT services based on request fulfillment approvals and workflows.

 **Service Catalog Concepts**
 - A **product** is an IT service that you want to make available for deployment on AWS.
 You create a product by importing a CloudFormation template.
 - A **provisioned product** is a CloudFormation stack.
 When an end user launches a product, the AWS Service Catalog provisions the product in form of a CloudFormation stack.